 Should I apply for NIW if I’ve already applied under other classifications?

-You can apply under multiple classifications exclusively making your chances of approval will be higher with more than one petition pending.
+Nothing is preventing you from applying for an NIW, as you can apply under multiple classifications.
+Increasing your chances of approval will be higher with more than one petition pending.
 Be aware that if applying in other categories that require a labor certification, the process may be lengthier.

 Do I have to have letters of recommendation for my EB2 NIW?

 While having letters of recommendation is not an official requirement for the NIW, very few petitions are approved without them.
-They carry significant weight, especially when they are written by experts in your field that have never worked or collaborated with you.
+They carry significant weight, especially when they are written by experts in your field who have never worked or collaborated with you.
+These letters demonstrate that you’ve had an impact within your respective field and that you have a public record of your work’s benefits.
+You can ask individuals, including high-level management, colleagues, and others who worked in proximity.
+Remember, these are not required, but in particular cases, they may be helpful.

 These letters should describe your work and your contributions in a way that is easily understood by the layman.
 This is a great way to show that your endeavor will have a positive impact on the United States.